ondat/documentation/docs/install/kubernetes.md

 > [prerequisites for Ondat](/docs/prerequisites) are
 > satisfied before proceeding.

-> ⚠️ Make sure to add a Ondat licence after installing.
+> ⚠️ Make sure to add an Ondat licence after installing.

-> 💡 Any Kubernetes managed service such as EKS, AKS, GKE, DO or DockerEE
+> 💡 Any Kubernetes managed service such as EKS, AKS, GKE, RKE or DO
 > platform can use the following Kubernetes guide to install Ondat.

-> 💡 Ondat supports the five most recent Kubernetes releases, at minimum.
+> 💡 Ondat supports at least the five most recent Kubernetes releases.

 > 💡 Ondat also has an official Helm chart, see [the charts repository](https://github.com/ondat/charts/tree/main/charts/ondat-operator) for instructions.